coding-boolean/javaSwing/README.md

 # javaSwing
-so in this repository there are the interfaces of javaswing that i was the responsible of in order to build a small applications .
+so in this repository there are the interfaces of javaswing that i was responsible of in order to build a simple applications .